the-turing-way/the-turing-way/book/website/collaboration/organising-conference/reg-forms.md

 ## Data you could collect
 You might also want to ask questions that you will use for reporting such as motivation for participating, what they want to learn from the event, other themes/topics the attendees would be interested in attending.

-To learn more about who is attending your events you may also collect information on their background, such as country they are based in, job title and research areas they work in.
+To learn more about who is attending your events, you may also want to collect information on their background, such as country they are based in, job title and research areas they work in.

 You might also consider collecting information to inform equality, diversity and inclusion monitoring.
 This can include age (or banded age categories), ethnic origin, gender.